Deuteronomy

 "When you have finished paying all the tithe of your increase in the third year, the year of tithing, then you shall give it to the Levite, to the stranger, to the orphan and to the widow, that they may eat in your towns, and be satisfied" (Deuteronomy 26:12).

-3 ways to draw close to GodNotice that this is a three year, triennial, tithe.
+3 ways to draw close to GodNotice that this is a three-year, triennial, tithe.
 It is not quite certain how the tithes fit together.
 The passages that speak about tithes are spread throughout the Pentateuch.
-Let's introduce the triennial tithe as we introduce the three tithes.
+Let's introduce the triennial tithe alongside the three tithes.
 The Lord clearly declares that the tithe is His, "Thus all the tithe of the land, of the seed of the land or of the fruit of the tree, is the LORD'S; it is holy to the LORD" (Leviticus 27:30).

 #1 Levitical tithe

 The first tithe is very clear.
-The need for this stems from the Levites not receiving an inheritance like their brothers.
+The need for this stems from the fact that the Levites did not receive an inheritance like their brothers.
 They only received cities with little grazing or crop land.
 They essentially had to depend on outside support.
-This worked well for them because they could focus on the tasks that God had given them that had to do with the temple and service to the people.
+This worked well for them because they could focus on the tasks God had given them related to the temple and service to the people.

 "And to the sons of Levi, behold, I have given all the tithe in Israel for an inheritance, in return for their service which they perform, the service of the tent of meeting" (Numbers 18:21).